 The Chefs: Paul Kayne worked at Hendersons Vegan for 4 years, developing vegan dishes that focused on naturally nutrient-rich wholefood ingredients, bucking the trend of using meat substitutes.
 During this time it was a favourite hang-out for vegan (and non-vegan) celebrities like Woody Harrelson & Ian McKellen when they were visiting Edinburgh.

-Words capturing the moment, by the talented @leemitchellmacgregor
+Poetic words capturing the moment (pictured) by the talented @leemitchellmacgregor